-Figure 6 is an SEM of a PROM structure recently designed and tested in our research.
+Figure 6 is an SEM of a PROM structure designed and tested in our research several years ago.
 In this case, after the fuse is blown, it appears there is no material left at all, thus making it very difficult for a dendrite to grow.